MaarifaMaarifa/nvidia-switch/README.md

 For the program to work, you need to do the following steps.

 - Install [acpi-call](https://github.com/mkottman/acpi_call) through your distro's package manager.
-- Make sure the acpi kernel module is loaded as **nvidia-switch** makes use of it to turn switch the GPU.
+- Make sure the acpi kernel module is loaded as **nvidia-switch** makes use of it to switch the GPU.

 ## Usage